geyserfund/geyser-app/README.md

 From there, populate the new file with the correct values.
 You have two development environment options:

-**Option A: use the staging API**
+#### Option A: use the staging API

-Currently, the staging API is the only way to get a functional authentication flow in standalone `geyser-app` development environmnent.
+Currently, the staging API is the only way to get a functional authentication flow in standalone `geyser-app` development environment.

 To use the staging API, fill in the following value in the `.env` file: